OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 AFU development using the ASE includes the following four stages:

-* Learning/Training: Learn to use ASE and understand the interface specifications and platform.
-Review sample code to get an understanding of the CCI-P specification and OPAE Intel API function calls.
+1. Learning/Training: Learn to use ASE and understand the interface specifications and platform.
+Review sample code to get an understanding of the CCI-P specification and OPAE API function calls.
 Run samples in an ASE simulation.

-* Development Phase: Use the ASE to develop AFU RTL and software application in a single workflow.
+2. Development Phase: Use the ASE to develop AFU RTL and software application in a single workflow.
 Develop RTL from the specification or by modifying existing sample RTL.
 The ASE includes a behavioral model of the FPGA Interface Manager (FIM) IP that provides immediate feedback on functionality during the development phase.
 The ASE flags errors in CCI-P protocols, transactions, and memory accesses.
 Consequently, you can fix these errors before moving to the time-consuming bitstream generation phase.

-* Bitstream Generation: Once AFU RTL and software are functionally correct, open the AFU RTL in the Intel Quartus Prime Pro Edition software.
+3. Bitstream Generation: Once AFU RTL and software are functionally correct, open the AFU RTL in the Intel Quartus Prime Pro Edition software.
 Run the place and route (PAR) tools for your platform.

   Use the Synthesis reports to correct problems in the AFU RTL.
 Then, return to the development phase and revalidate in ASE.